hamlet-io/docs/docs/learn/validate.md

 Should any of the above be present Hamlet Deploy will provide you with the cause of the invalid configuration and which configuration it was found within.

 <Admonition type="question" title="Having Trouble?">
-You can always compare invalid configuration against the [Blueprint Reference](https://docs.hamlet.io/reference) if you get stuck.
+You can always compare invalid configuration against the <a href="https://docs.hamlet.io/reference">Blueprint Reference</a> if you get stuck.
 </Admonition>